Flavor-Sum-Rules/FlaSR/docs/function_docs.md

 	- \"n A2SRs\" (List): Contains the number of amplitude-squared sum rules (Real) at each order of breaking.
 	- \"A2SRs\" (List): Contains matrices of amplitude-squared sum rule coefficients (Real) corresponding to each order of breaking.
 	- \"SR extract\" (List): Contains sum rule coefficient matrices at the selected b.
 If only ampType (amp2Type) is specified, contains only ASR (A2SR) coefficients.
 If both ampType and amp2Type are specified, contains A2SR coefficients.
 Initialized to None by generateSRs and redefined after running printSystem.
-	- \"Amp vector\" (List): Either is a vector of formatted A-type amplitudes (Symbols) or contains formatted vectors for a- and s-type amplitudes (List of Symbols) for the system.
+	- \"Amp vector\" (List): Either is a vector of formatted A-type amplitudes (or |A|^2 amplitudes-squared) (Symbols) or contains vectors of formatted a/s-type amplitudes (or Δ/Σ-type amplitudes-squared) (List of Symbols) for the system.
 Initialized to None by generateSRs and redefined after running printSystem.

 ### numAmps
-numAmps[system,nPairs:False] returns the total number of amplitudes or amplitude pairs in the system.
+numAmps[system,nPairs:False] returns the total number of amplitudes (or amplitude pairs) in the system.

 Arguments:
 - system (Association): A system association.
 See the documentation for generateSRs for details.